 - stylized 3D text with Trapcode Form

-- Zaxwerks Invigorator, ProAnimator, 3D Serpentine (ray-tracing coming soon)
+- Zaxwerks Invigorator, ProAnimator AE plug-in, 3D Serpentine (they ray-trace too)

 - Shapeshifter AE or Freeform (plug-ins from Mettle; more on Shapeshifter bevels)

-- Video Copilot Element (forthcoming June 2012) is said to have an impressive way to create and extrude text and mask shapes.
+- Video Copilot Element 3D has an impressive way to create and extrude text and mask shapes

-As a final example, here's one of the more entertaining efforts from recent years, How to make 3D Text and use 3D Stroke in After Effects - Live Tutorial from Greyscale Gorilla (based on the Graymachine 3D preset to create 3D extruded text):
+As a final example, here’s one of the more entertaining efforts from recent years, How to make 3D Text and use 3D Stroke in After Effects – Live Tutorial from Greyscale Gorilla (based on the Graymachine 3D preset to create 3D extruded text with layer stacks).
+Ohh, and why not some of Adobe’s intended, Cinema 4D for AE, also from the Gorilla.